JOBS DONE

 (33) Survey and prospect the localization of several manufacturing facilities in two countries.

-(34) Design, test and implement software for optimal machine parts purchasing, with control levels, usage by technician and machine, and other items.
+(34) Design, test and implement software for optimal machine parts purchasing and use, with control levels, usage by technician and machine, and other items.

-(36) Design a system for controlling export-quota visas’ requests, issuance, pay and custom validation, without disrupting export operations for nearly 200 manufacturing plants.
-Designing a one-page multiple-user form for each factory’s visa request and using fax back and forth between the factory and the visa-issuing entity were keys for the optimal solution of this problem.
+(36) Design a system of export-quota visas’ request, issuance, pay and custom validation, without disrupting export operations for nearly 200 manufacturing plants.
+Designing a one-page multiple-user form for each visa request-issuance-pay-validation and faxing between the factories and the visa-issuing entity were keys for the optimal solution of this problem.

-(37) Plan, organize, carry out as the director of the mission and report on the first European markets mission of a national manufacturers association.
+(37) Plan, organize, carry out as the director and report with recommendations on the first European markets mission of a manufacturers association.

-(38) As a response to a nation-wide, 60%-of-time electricity shortage in Honduras, feared to last 2 years, create a system for allocation of electrical power in order to make each participating company able to operate as many hours as possible.
-Negotiate implementation with affected parties –18 companies, Electricity Company, labor unions, banks and public transportation companies.
-Our system allowed for 44 hours of work weekly to each participant by working on Saturdays and Sundays on a 7-week rotatory basis, with the participants in 3 groups.
-This system was adopted by other industrial and commercial groups.
+(38) As a response to a nation-wide, 60%-of-time electricity shortage in Honduras, feared to last 2 years, create a system for allocation of electricity in order to make each participating company able to operate as many hours as possible.
+Also, negotiate implementation with involved parties –18 companies, Electricity Company, labor unions, banks and public transportation companies.
+Our system allowed for 44 hours of work weekly to each participant by working on Saturdays and Sundays and taking other two days-off, on a 7-week rotatory basis with the 18 companies in 3 groups.
+This system was adopted by other industrial and commercial geographical groups.

 (39) Develop the first export project involving three US companies and three Honduran companies, for a private sector institution financed by the US Agency for International Development (USAID).